naurril/naurril.github.com/posts/tf-notes.md

 * Questions

     * A fetch can be an Operation, when would this be the case? see _FetchHandler.__init\__()
+    * How is a graph be partitioned?
+    * How does the cost model work?

 * python part
   * BaseSession.Run()
     * serailize run_options(input), prepare run_metadata(output).